 The gallery has presented Jean-Paul Philippe’s work since 1981.
 In 2015, the work Gardens of Melancholies I, was shown in the exhibition “Quinte-Essence”, which celebrated the gallery’s 90 years of activity.

 In 2016, the thematical exhibition “About Painting, from the 1940s until today” organized at the gallery included a painting by Jean-Paul Philippe entitled Métro 72.

-In 2017, the model for Roque d’Anthéron project (Bouches-du-Rhône) is presented on the occasion of the exhibition Passion de l’Art – Galerie Jeanne Bucher Jaeger depuis 1925, first retrospective devoted to the galerie, at Musée Granet in Aix-en-Provence (France).
-A work by Jean-Paul Philippe is presented at the exhibition Corps et Ames at the gallery.
+In 2017, the model for Roque d’Anthéron project in Bouches-du-Rhône, South of France, is presented on the occasion of the exhibition “Passion de l’Art – Galerie Jeanne Bucher Jaeger depuis 1925”, first retrospective devoted to the history of the gallery, at Musée Granet in Aix-en-Provence, France.
+The same year a work by Jean-Paul Philippe is also presented in the exhibition “Corps et Ames” at the gallery.

-In 2018, the EuroAirport Basel-Mulhouse-Freiburg inaugurated the sculpture “Les dessous du ciel ou l’attrape-nuages”.
-To echo this sculpture, a work by Jean-Paul Philippe is presented at the gallery for the exhibition Dessins de Sculpteurs.
+In 2018, the EuroAirport Basel-Mulhouse-Freiburg inaugurated the sculpture Les dessous du ciel ou l’attrape-nuages.
+In connexion with this sculpture project for an airport, the gallery presented a work by Jean-Paul Philippe in the exhibition “Dessins de Sculpteurs”.